-To ensure the survival of a newborn kitten, ample nutrition must be provided within the first few days of life.
+To ensure the survival of a newborn kitten, ample nutrition must be provided.
 Sometimes, however, the mother cat grows ill and cannot nurse her young or she alienates a kitten from the litter due to an injury or disability.
 In these situations, you will need to step in and take on the role of the mother cat.
-This often requires bottle feeding a newborn kitten until the mother's health improves or the kitten is strong enough to eat regular cat food.
+This often requires bottle feeding a newborn kitten until the kitten is strong enough to eat regular cat food.

 Preparing to Bottle Feed Your Kitten

-Depending on its size and condition, your newborn kitten will need approximately 9 to 12 daily feedings.
-At first, you will need to count on feeding the kitten every two hours around the clock.
+Depending on its size and condition, your newborn kitten will need approximately nine to 12 daily feedings.
+For the first two weeks of life, you will need to count on feeding the kitten every two hours during the day and every four hours overnight.

 What You Need